chtwilfer/Arc-enabledWinServersDemoLab/README.md

 ## Step 3 - Azure Portal - Arc Overview
-Just a quick moment and you cann see your VM in Azure Arc.
+Just a quick moment and you can see your VM in Azure Arc.

 ![Arc Overview](images/Arc_VM_1.png)